-- 13 Check Your Progress Fil in the blanks: 1.
-Anything that emanates from the mouth is referred as 2.
-Oral communication is a speedyway process.
-3. Telephone talk is dependent on the, in the absence of close physical presence.
-4. According to Francis J Bergin, Oral Communication is characterized by C's.
-5. are the qualities that facilitate us to attain the organisation's mission.
-6. occur when situations in external environment risk the profitability and reliability of the organisation's business.
+- 1. Anything that emanates from the mouth is referred as - Oral communication is a speedy \\\\\way process. - Telephone talk is dependent on the \\\\\ in the absence of close physical presence. - According to Francis J Bergin.
+Oral Communication is characterized by C's. - are the qualities that facilitate us to attain the organisation's mission. - occur when situations in external environment risk the profitability and reliability of the organisation's business.

 - Communication may be verbal or non-verbal.
 Verbal means "that includes words."
 Communication through words is called Verbal Communication and Communication without words is known as Non-verbal Communication.
 Verbal Communication may be Oral or Written. - Oral Communication may be in the form of face to face conversation, interviews, speech, presentation, seminar, conference, telephone conversation, chatting or gossip. - Oral Communication needs the presence of the sender and the receiver of the message at the same time.
 Oral Communication is highly effected by body language and voice modulations.
 Immediate feedback, time saving, possibility of clarifications are some of the advantages of Oral Communication.
-Lack of documentation, distortions while transfer of message, lack of responsibility, no legal defense, are some of the disadvantages of Oral Communication. - The method of SWOT is attributed to Albert Humphrey, who directed a convention at the Stanford Research Institute. - SWOT is an acronym for Strengths, Weaknesses, Opportunities and Threats.
+Lack of documentation, distortions while transfer of message, lack of responsibility, no legal defense, are some of the disadvantages of Oral Communication. - The method of SWOT is attributed to Albert Humphrey, who directed a convention at the Stanford Research Institute. - SWOT is an acronym for Strengths, Weakoesses, Opportunities and Threats.
 SWOT Analysis is the most well-known tool for audit and analysis of the complete strategic position of the business as well as its environment. - SWOT Analysis is helpful in strategy selection and formulation.
 It is a strong tool; however, it includes a great subjective element.
 It is best when utilised as a guide, and not in the form of a prescription.

-On the one hand it is said that Oral Communication saves time and on the other it is said that it wastes time.
+On the one band it is said that Oral Communication saves time and on the other it is said that it wastes time.
 How and why does it happen?
 Discuss with some examples known to you.